Bionif92/Cursos-de-Programacion/Javascript.md

  8. To use it, come back to package.json, in scripts:
 `{, "build":"webpack"}` and save it
  9. On terminal, `npm run build`
  10. Modify errors, and on import, we dont need the .js extension to work, delete it
+ 11. you have two files as output

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MTA1MTU4NjcsLTIzOTgzODU4NSwtMT
-MxMDkxMDg0OSwtMzA0ODExNTY5XX0=
+eyJoaXN0b3J5IjpbODI5NTcwMTUwLC0yMzk4Mzg1ODUsLTEzMT
+A5MTA4NDksLTMwNDgxMTU2OV19
 -->